APAP Board Nominations

 - Professionals experienced in new media, technology and marketing and communications;

 - Leaders with a deep knowledge of the performing arts field through professional and volunteer experience;

 - Candidates who are respected by peers for their broad perspective and commitment to service.

 - Board members uphold the mission, vision and core values of APAP.
 The board develops policies, goals and plans that sustain the mission and values and provides oversight for the management of APAP resources.

 - Attend and actively participate in meetings and proceedings of the board.
-The board meets three to four times each year and meetings last up to two full days;
+The board meets three to four times in person each year and meetings last up to two full days;

 - Actively serve on board committees;

 - Make an annual cash contribution to APAP and help develop additional prospects and resources;

 - Review and approve annual budget, financial reports and plans;